Rachael Solomon

-Rachael Solomon (born 1974 in Llanelli, Carmarthenshire, Wales) is a Welsh singer, choreographer and television producer.
+Rachael Solomon (born 1974) is a Welsh singer, choreographer and television producer.

 Solomon, originally from St Asaph, is part of the Welsh-language pop group Eden alongside Emma Walford and Non Parry.

 Career

 Eden

 Solomon, who attended Ysgol Glan Clwyd, was part of the Eden group which formed in 1996, then signed by the record label Sain before releasing their debut album Paid a Bod Ofn (Don't Be Afraid) in 1997.
 They quickly established themselves as one of the most popular Welsh pop groups, appearing on their own prime-time TV special for S4C.
 Eden released their second album, Yn Ôl i Eden (Back to Eden), in 1999, followed by sporadic single releases including Cer Nawr in 2003, Rhywbeth yn y Sêr in 2017 (re-released in 2022) and Sa Neb Fel Ti in 2021.

 Since the mid-2010s, Eden has appeared as headliners at gigs at the National Eisteddfod and the Urdd National Eisteddfod.
 They continue to perform as well as making Welsh TV and radio appearances, including one-off S4C specials in 2013 and 2018, alongside Elin Fflur.